guofei-tju/sub-cellular-localization-predictor/README.md

 Kernels of festures are needed for RLS;

 # Software
-To run this programe, you need to express all features in a matris, and use id to indicate the start and end position of each feature.
+To run this program, you need to express all features in a matris, and use id to indicate the start and end position of each feature.

 # Environment
 MATLAB